Search by Keyword

 American Releases

-The first and only official American release of the song in the sixties was on January 20th, 1964 on the legendary Capitol album, “Meet The Beatles!
-Its minimal exposure kept it as a mostly forgotten but essential album track.
-Sandwiched between the dynamic “It Won’t Be Long” and the attention-getting “All My Loving,” "All I've Got To Do" unfortunately didn’t stand out.
-This album was finally released on an individual compact disc on January 21st, 2014, both the mono and stereo mixes being contained on a single CD.
-A mono edition of the album on opaque blue vinyl was then released on November 22nd, 2024 for sale exclusively at Target stores.
+The first and only official American release of the song in the '60s was on January 20th, 1964 on their legendary Capitol LP “Meet The Beatles!”
+The song's minimal exposure kept this an essential but forgotten essential album track.
+Because this was sandwiched between their dynamic “It Won’t Be Long” and the attention-getting “All My Loving,” "All I've Got To Do" unfortunately didn’t stand out.
+This LP was eventually released on an individual CD on January 21st, 2014, both the mono and stereo mixes contained on a single disc.
+The mono edition of this album on opaque blue vinyl was later released on November 22nd, 2024 for sale exclusively at Target stores.

-Also in January of 1964, Capitol issued the now rare compact 33 disc of “Meet The Beatles!” for jukebox use only.
-Side two featured “All I’ve Got To Do” as the second of three songs, Capitol hoping to popularize it in the neighborhood soda shops and "greasy spoons."
+Also in January of 1964, Capitol issued the now rare compact 33 disc of “Meet The Beatles!” for jukeboxes only.
+Side two featured “All I’ve Got To Do” as the second of three songs, their intention being to popularize this track in the neighborhood soda shops and "greasy spoons."

-Sometime in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
-These tape cartridges did not have the capability to include entire albums, so two truncated four-song versions of "Meet The Beatles" were released in this portable format, "All I've Got To Do" being on both of these releases.
+Sometime in 1967, Capitol brought out Beatles material on a brand new but short-lived format called "Playtapes."
+These tape cartridges did not have the capability to include entire albums, so two truncated four-song versions of "Meet The Beatles" were released in this portable format, "All I've Got To Do" being featured on both of these releases.
 These "Playtapes" are highly collectable today.

-The first time the original British "With The Beatles" album was made available in the US was the "Original Master Recording" vinyl edition released through Mobile Fidelity Sound Lab in January of 1987.
+The first time that the British "With The Beatles" album became available in America was on the Mobile Fidelity Sound Lab's "Original Master Recording" vinyl edition released in January of 1987.
 This album included "All I've Got To Do" and was prepared utilizing half-speed mastering technology from the original master tape on loan from EMI.
-This title had a limited production, reportedly because of a damaged metal part that was needed for pressing the vinyl.
-Therefore, this album is said to be the rarest and most valuable Beatles album in the “Original Master Recording” series.
+This album had a limited production, reportedly because of a damaged metal part that was needed for pressing the vinyl.
+Therefore, this is said to be the rarest and most valuable Beatles album in the “Original Master Recording” series.

-On February 26th, 1987 the original British “With The Beatles” album was released on compact disc, which contained "All I've Got To Do."
-A vinyl edition of this album was released in the US on July 21st, 1987.
-While these releases were in mono only, the remastered stereo CD version was released on September 9th, 2009, the remastered vinyl edition coming out on November 13th, 2012.
+On February 26th, 1987 the British “With The Beatles” album was released in the US on compact disc, which contained "All I've Got To Do."
+A vinyl edition of this album was later released on July 21st, 1987.
+While these releases were in mono only, the remastered stereo CD version came out on September 9th, 2009, the remastered vinyl edition being released on November 13th, 2012.

-The November 26th, 2004 released box set “The Capitol Albums, Vol. 1” also contains the song in stereo and "Type B' foldover mono as heard on the original "Meet The Beatles!" album.
+Their November 26th, 2004 released CD box set “The Capitol Albums, Vol. 1” also contains the song in stereo and "Type B' foldover mono as featured on the original "Meet The Beatles!" album.

-The September 9th, 2009 released box set “The Beatles In Mono” also features the song, but this time in a beautifully remastered mono mix worth its weight in gold.
+The September 9th, 2009 released CD box set “The Beatles In Mono” also features the song, but in this case in a beautifully remastered mono mix that is worth its weight in gold.
+The vinyl edition first came out on September 9th, 2014.

 Capitol's "I Want To Hold Your Hand" single